csantanapr/knative-tekton/README.md

 1. Using the Knative CLI `kn` deploy an application usig a Container Image
     ```bash
     kn service create hello --image gcr.io/knative-samples/helloworld-go
     ```
+    You can set a lower window.
+The service is scaled to zero if no request was receivedin during that time.
+    ```bash
+    --autoscale-window 10s
+    ```
 1. You can list your service
     ```bash